-A carpet loses some of its tension & solidity as it ages.
+Carpet stretching is essential for carpet owners.
+Carpets lose some of its tension & solidity as it ages.
 If we don’t do the carpet restretch soon, the pile seated higher will degrade prematurely.
-OSH NZ has been cracking down on these loose carpet concerns as a consequence of accident hazards carpet humps can present.
+OSH NZ has been cracking down on these loose carpet concerns due to accident hazards carpet humps can present.

-But we’re here for you.
-Steam ‘n’ Dry Carpet Repairs Auckland based in South Auckland, North Shore, East, West Auckland since 1987 can carpet restretch back into good shape, trimming off any excess.
+Steam ‘n’ Dry Carpet Repairs Auckland based in South Auckland, North Shore, East, West Auckland since 1987 can help restretch your carpet back into its good shape, trimming off any excess.

-All carpet manufacturers, as well as the Carpet & Rug Institute (CRI), advise that all new carpets be “power stretched” at the time of carpet installation.
+All carpet manufacturers and the Carpet & Rug Institute (CRI) advise that all new carpets be “power stretched” at the time of carpet installation.
 The significance of carpet restretches and power stretching your carpets.
 The majority of carpet installers are paid up by the meter.
 Usually, they don’t take the necessary time to utilise the power carpet stretching Auckland method.
 In most cases, when you don’t install with a power carpet stretch, new carpets will start to ripple and wave in about 16 months.

-However, when our Carpet Repairs Auckland carries out Auckland carpet stretching, you’ll undoubtedly have your carpet looking good, cleaner and last longer.
+However, when our Carpet Repairs Auckland carries out Auckland carpet stretching, you’ll undoubtedly have your carpet looking good, cleaner and most importantly, your carpet can last longer.

 How to DIY Restretch Carpets